A work's truth presents itself when the outward aesthetic generates consequential inward reflection.

 Auctoritas is derived from galleries and sculptures in Washington, D.C. and San Francisco.
-The public art from these cities visibly projects a certain kind of cultural authority.
-This series contains the north pediment of the National Archives Buildling, The Supreme Court’s west entrance, sculpture from the Presidio and Golden Gate Park.
+The public art from these cities project a sensation of cultural authority that frames the feeling of living there.

-Necrosis contains works from an Irving Penn exhibit at the National Gallery of Art in D.C., 1500-year-old pictographs from Horseshoe Canyon in Utah, and Escher and O’Keefe re-interpretations.
+Necrosis contains works from an Irving Penn exhibit at the National Gallery of Art; a 1500-year-old pictographs from Horseshoe Canyon, Utah; also, Escher and O’Keefe re-interpretations.

 "The meaning of the word is the separation of wish from fact." -Kurt Godel

-My work explores authority, automation, and abstract concepts embedded in other works of art.
+My work explores abstract concepts embedded in other works of art.
 I transform my experience as an observer of public sculptures, memorials, and paintings into a subjective representation of those moments...